PidgeyL/Forensic-File-Handler/README.md

 -------------------------------------------

 **note:** If you want to parse two magics with the same ident in a different way, you can change the pairs in the variable `magics` in `ffh.py`<br />
-**note:** As for now, the program cannot handle offsets or random bytes in the signature.
-This will be added in the future.

 ```
 Magic                                                                   - ASCII                    - Ident - Extension